carlosperate/ArduinoCore-Template/README.md

 WIP - Include info about the API repo and why it is not included here.

+## Missing features

+The list itself is not yet updated, but will soon contain all items still left to implement.

+- Variants

 ## Arduino IDE minimum version

 Some of the features used in this template are not available in earlier version